w3c/Guide/meetings/mixed-mode.md

   who may e unable to do so
   * Screen(s) of sufficient size and placement must be provided to enable all in-room participants to see the face of each remote person
+  * Provide two sets of screens: one displays the gallery view of as many participants as possible and the other displays only the current speaker
   * Will there be more than one separate group of people in-person (multiple hubs)?
 If so, all of the above must be addressed for each